-In the South sub-region, the frequency distribution resembles that of the ESW but the primary mode is higher at 0.1-0.2 for RM and the secondary mode at >0.9 is large enough to become the primary one for RM-1 K (Figure 10).
 In addition, there are significant percentages of cells in all the probability classes between the primary and secondary modes.
-As MAAT increases, the low probability modal class initially remains constant while increasing in magnitude, but in the RM +2 K scenario the modal class switches to <0.1.
-As with the ESE sub-region, there is a progressive decline across all of the intermediate probability classes as MAAT increases.
+As MAAT increases, the low probability modal class initially remains constant while increasing in magnitude, but in the RM + 2 K scenario the modal class switches to <0.1.
+As with the ESW sub-region, there is a progressive decline across all of the intermediate probability classes as MAAT increases.

-In the Mid sub-region there is a single mode for each scenario which shifts to lower probabilities with each increase in MAAT, starting in the 0.8-0.9 class for RM -1 K and ending in the <0.1 class for the RM +5 K scenario (Figure 10).
-However, even under the RM +5 K scenario, there are significant groups of cells with modeled probabilities >0.1.
+In the Mid sub-region there is a single mode for each scenario which shifts to lower probabilities with each increase in MAAT, starting in the 0.8-0.9 class for RM -1 K and ending in the <0.1 class for the RM + 5 K scenario (Fig. 10).
+However, even under the RM + 5 K scenario, there are significant groups of cells with modelled probabilities >0.1.

-The mode in the RM -1 K scenario is >0.9 for the North sub-region and this shifts to between 0.8-0.9 for the RM base case, with very few cells having probabilities <0.5 (Figure 10).
-As warming is applied, the probability distribution becomes flatter with a mode that shifts to 0.2-0.3 for the RM +1 K scenario, to 0.1-0.2 for RM +2 K scenario and to <0.1 for the RM +5 K scenario.

-In summary, the results of the scenario modelling show that permafrost spatial response will be significant but heterogeneous, even without consideration of differential increases in MAAT, sub grid-cell variability in snow depths, or variable response lag times.
+The mode in the RM -1 K scenario is >0.9 for the North sub-region and this shifts to between 0.8-0.9 for the RM base case, with very few cells having probabilities <0.5 (Fig. 10).
+As warming is applied, the probability distribution becomes flatter with a mode that shifts to 0.2-0.3 for the RM + 1 K scenario, to 0.1-0.2 for RM + 2 K scenario and to <0.1 for the RM + 5 K scenario.
+In summary, the results of the scenario modelling show that the spatial response of permafrost will be significant but heterogeneous, even without consideration of differential increases in MAAT, sub-grid-cell variability in snow depths, or variable response lag times.
 This heterogeneity relates to the spatial patterns of permafrost loss which are discussed below.